Wikijito7/DataAPI/README.md

 ## How to run it
 * First of all, let's make sure we've got java install.
 To do so, run `java --version`, if we see a message like `openjdk 11.0.10 2021-01-19` or Oracle's version, it's fine, we can continue.
 If not, install the last java version and come back.
 * Execute the jar:
-    * Option 1: Download the latest jar uploaded (TODO)
+    * Option 1: Download the latest jar uploaded, simple clicking [here](https://github.com/Wikijito7/DataAPI/releases/)
     * Option 2: Clone the project and compile the code.
 To do so, download it from the green button at the top or execute `git clone https://github.com/Wikijito7/DataAPI.git`.
 Once downloaded, we can modify some parameters of the [config](https://github.com/Wikijito7/DataAPI/blob/main/resources/application.conf) file or leave it as it is.
 After that, open a terminal and execute `./gradlew clean shadowJar` if you're in UNIX, Linux Distro or MacOS, or `./gradlew.bat clean shadowJar` if you're on Windows.
 * We're almost done!
 Now execute the jar, to do so open a terminal and execute `java -jar DataAPI-$version.jar`.
 Remember to replace `$version` with the version you're downloaded/compiled.
 * We've finished!
 Now you can start using the API.

 ## How it works
 This API is a REST API, it means that serves data using JSON.
 To use it, we have to make calls to different URLs with a Method.
 In order to communicate with the API we have to add to the header the `Authorization Bearer $token`, replacing `$token` with our token.

+It depends on a SQLite Database to store the data.
+If it doesn't exists, the app will create it on its own.
+It will be created on `./bd/`, called `database.db`.
+In there, the app will store the hash, or client-id, and the data every client uploads, having it attached to the user via the hash.

 Let's see the routing closely.

 ### Requests WITHOUT Auth